itwilsonlu/iwishiknew/README.md

 ## faq and more
-no frequently asked question yet, will be updated soon currently there are 9 resources total as of now
+no frequently asked question yet, will be updated soon currently there are 10 resources total as of now

-## ai info [^1]
-I attest that I did NOT use ChatGPT or any other automated writing system for ANY portion of this assignment.

-[^1]: class